Anthony Bourdain dropped out of high school and started his career in the restaurant business as a dishwasher.

 I want to share my experience interning at Saint Joseph’s Center in Venice, CA. I was mostly involved with the Culinary Training Program, a 12-week cooking course for people getting back on their feet or with other barriers to employment.
 They train hard in the kitchen daily, attend lectures on everything from cooking techniques to resume building, and work shifts at a local cafe called Bread and Roses in Venice Beach that feeds the homeless.
 After completing the curriculum, their experience culminates in a four-week externship at a restaurant or other food service establishment based upon their culinary interests.

 And miles beyond what could have been imaginable just 18 weeks before.

-Talk about a rewarding experience for everyone involved.
-From the amazing program coordinators, to the guest chefs who share their time, stories, and knowledge, to of course the students themselves, it is truly a team effort.
-Everyone there comes with his or her unique story, background, hardships, successes, strengths, personality.
-But everyone leaves with a shared sense of motivation, passion, and newly-found inspiration to begin this new phase of their lives.
+This was truly a rewarding experience for everyone involved.
+From the program coordinators and social workers, to the guest chefs who shared their time, stories, and knowledge, and of course. the talented students themselves, it is truly a team effort.
+Everyone comes in with a unique story, background and series of hardships; and everyone leaves with a new sense of motivation, passion, lifelong skills and a culinary family supporting them in this next phase of their lives.

-So the next time you find yourself dining in the vibrant LA restaurant scene, take a second to appreciate that the food in front of you may have a story behind it that reaches far beyond the plate.
+The next time you find yourself enjoying the vibrant LA restaurant scene, take a second to appreciate that the food in front of you.
+It may have a story that reaches far beyond the plate.

 To learn more about the program or get involved, check out their website and follow them @sjculinary